Skinner box

 Introduction

-Operant chambers for pigeons generally have either a projector to display visual stimuli on a response key that is pecked by the pigeon or an LCD panel for displaying computer-generated images, and a hopper to present grain that can be accessed through an opening in the magazine tray.
+Skinner boxes are not solely for use in experiments with rats.
+Operant chambers for pigeons generally have either a projector to display visual stimuli on a response key pecked by the pigeon or an LCD panel for displaying computer-generated images and a hopper to present grain that can be accessed through an opening in the magazine tray.
 Head entries into the magazine tray to retrieve a reward can be detected automatically by interruption of a photobeam.
 Operant chambers may be modified for use with small primates.

-The operant chamber is typically used for the study of changes in behavior as a result of its consequences.
+The operant chamber is typically used to study changes in behavior due to its consequences.

 History

-The Skinner box was one of many inventions created by the radical behaviorist B. F. Skinner.
+The Skinner box was one of many inventions the radical behaviorist B. F. Skinner created.
 While a graduate student in psychology at Harvard, Skinner began experiments to understand the variability of behavior and to investigate the conditions that affected the strength of behavior.
 He constructed an experimental chamber with a feeding device that registered a rat’s contacts as it retrieved measured quantities of food.
 Later, Skinner equipped his box with a horizontal bar that, when pushed down by the rat, would cause a feeder to dispense a pellet into the magazine tray.
-In The Behavior of Organisms (1938), Skinner devotes three pages to a discussion of his use of the lever press response as an operant.
+In The Behavior of Organisms (1938), Skinner devotes three pages to discussing his use of the lever press response as an operant.
 The typical lever was a 1/8-inch brass rod, 6 centimeters (cm) long, mounted 8 to 10 cm above the floor and protruding 1 cm into the chamber.
 The rat had to exert about 10 grams of pressure to depress the lever and register a response on a cumulative recorder.
-Among the merits of the lever press response mentioned by Skinner were the ease and spontaneous frequency with which the response was made by rats.
-Another advantage he noted was that this operant required stimulus support and therefore could not occur in the absence of the actual lever.
+Among the merits of the lever press response mentioned by Skinner were the ease and spontaneous frequency with which rats made the response.
+Another advantage he noted was that this operant required stimulus support and, therefore, could not occur without the actual lever.

 Throughout the 1930s, Skinner used an operant chamber fitted with a lever for rats.
-Following his work on Project Pigeon in the early 1940s, Skinner constructed a modified operant chamber for pigeons and in subsequent work used pecking at a response key as the operant.
-The pigeon’s superior vision and longer life contributed to his decision to switch organisms.
+Following his work on Project Pigeon in the early 1940s, Skinner constructed a modified operant chamber for pigeons and, in subsequent work, used pecking at a response key as the operant.
+The pigeon’s superior vision and longer life contributed to his decision to switch animals.

 Impact on Research

-In addition to these practical benefits, there were significant theoretical impacts of the new apparatus.
-Arguably the most important was the distinction Skinner was prompted to make on the basis of his studies with the operant chamber between two kinds of responses, respondent (Pavlovian) and operant (instrumental).
+In addition to these practical benefits, the new apparatus had significant theoretical impacts.
+The most important distinction Skinner was prompted to make based on his studies with the operant chamber was between two kinds of responses: respondent (Pavlovian) and operant (instrumental).
 Whereas respondents were elicited by preceding stimuli, operants were controlled by their consequences (the reinforcement contingency).

 Shaping by successive approximation was a technique developed by Skinner to train animals to perform complex actions.
 The operant chamber also allowed him to develop his theory of how schedules of reinforcement influenced behavior in lawful ways.
 It is no accident that slot machines use a variable ratio schedule of reinforcement.